11 Things You Can Do Right Now to Build a More Trauma-Sensitive ClassroomFebruary 19, 2019

 Replace “What’s wrong with you?” with “What happened to you?”
 Note that this is a mindset change, not an actual question that you’d ask students or families in most cases.
 When you’re trying to understand a student and their behavior, consider any life experiences that could be affecting how the student functions today.
 Starting from curiosity can help you be open to various possibilities when it comes to understanding a student.
 It can also help you approach the student from a place of reflection marked by acceptance and empathy instead of negative judgment.
 Be sure to follow your consideration of “what happened” with the question, “How might I be able to help?”

 Distinguish between a “can’t” and a “won’t.”
 Avoid the assumption that defiant actions are always willful.
-Many temper tantrums and behaviors actually stem from “downstairs brain” reactions—activation of the student’s fight, flight, or freeze survival reflex.
+Many temper tantrums and behaviors actually stem from “downstairs brain” reactions—activation of the student’s fight, flight, or freeze survival reflex (which may be heightened in the wake of the pandemic).
 Because many behaviors you see at school in traumatized students result from a can’t instead of a won’t, neither consequences nor incentives will be effective—in fact, they could make things worse.
 Look beyond punitive responses, since traumatized students will need safety and support to regulate their stress response systems.

 Don’t discourage attention seeking.
 How many times do we label students as “attention-seeking” as if it’s a bad thing?
 When students seek connection and help when they are needed, that’s a sign of health and should be encouraged.
 Any person’s genuine need for attention is legitimate, and it’s not wrong to give students attention when they need it or provide help when they they are dysregulated and need assistance.
 Consider building in times throughout the day when traumatized students receive unconditional one-to-one time with an adult.
 That person can listen to them talk about whatever they want to discuss, play a game with them, or do a craft or project with them.